 - We build leaders.
 Benedictine offers a wide array of opportunities for its students to lead other young men, whether it be on the field of play, the drill field or the classroom.
 Our boys thrive in such structure.

 - Young men need to feel a part of something.
 At Benedictine, our students don’t get lost in the shuffle.

 - We form life-long bonds.
 It’s a fact: Single-sex educational environments foster stronger friendships.

 - We provide strong male adult role models.
 The Benedictine staff is full of men whom your sons will admire while learning from them.

 - We also have strong male student models.
 Incoming students will be impressed and learn to appreciate the responsible attitudes of our upperclassmen.

 - Moving from boyhood to manhood is a rite of passage, of which the Benedictine community understands and supports extremely well.

-The experience your son will undergo here will be transformative: He’ll grow to be a Benedictine man, one of faith, honor, intelligence and accomplishment.
+The experience your son will undergo here will be transformative: He’ll grow to be a Benedictine man, one of conscience, discipline and achievement.